Ayoub-Mekkaoui/Ayoub-Mekkaoui/README.md

 - 👋 Hi, I’m Ayoub Mekkaoui.
-- 👀 I’m interested in computer science.
+- 👀 I’m a Computer Science student at CSUEB.
-- 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on coding/programming projects.
 - 📫 How to reach me: ayoubmekka@gmail.com or at my Stack Overflow at stackoverflow.com/u/16737808/ayoub-m